 Therapeutic Recreation Internship Program

 Catawba Hospital is located in Catawba, Virginia, a rural setting in the Appalachian and Blue Ridge Mountains of Southwest Virginia.
-Catawba is approximately 15 minutes from the city of Roanoke, a metropolitan area with a population of 93,000.
+Catawba is approximately 15 minutes from the city of Roanoke, a metropolitan area with a population of 99,000.
 Roanoke City lies within the Roanoke Valley, which includes many towns and the cities of Vinton and Salem, and has a combined population of 250,000.
-The Roanoke Valley houses two large malls, two civic arenas, a local zoo, several city and county Parks and Recreation Departments, numerous museums, a variety of seasonal festivals and continuous cultural events.
-Area state parks provide excellent facilities for hiking, swimming and camping.
+The Roanoke Valley has two malls, two civic arenas, a local zoo, several city and county Parks and Recreation Departments, numerous museums, a variety of seasonal festivals and continuous cultural events.
+Our state parks provide excellent facilities for hiking, swimming and camping.
 The Roanoke Valley houses the campuses of Roanoke College, Hollins University, Jefferson College of Health Sciences, National College of Business and Technology and Virginia Western Community College.
 Virginia Tech and Radford University are 45 minutes away.

-Therapeutic Recreation is an integral part of the hospitalís Adjunctive Therapy Department.
+Therapeutic Recreation is an integral part of the hospital’s Adjunctive Therapy Department.
 Adjunctive Therapy is one of several clinical disciplines serving the treatment needs of our patients.
 Other disciplines include Psychiatry, Internal Medicine, Nursing, Psychology, Social Work, and Dietary.
 Physical Therapy and Speech Therapy services are obtained through a contract with a private rehabilitation agency.

 The staff of the Adjunctive Therapy Department consists of three Certified Therapeutic Recreation Specialists, two Registered and Licensed Occupational Therapists, one Certified Occupational Therapy Assistant, three Board Certified Music Therapists, one horticulture therapist, and five non-licensed staff specializing in arts and crafts, assisting with groups and providing evening programming.